 - Use products that have a simple, clean ingredients list.
 Avoid using comedogenic ingredients like coconut oil or cocoa butter on your face.
-I recommend Wabi-Sabi Botanicals Balancing Act and Blemish Correct treatment serums.
-They have just three and four ingredients respectively, contain no essential oils or added fragrance, and yet manage to be incredibly luxurious.
+I recommend our Balancing Act and Blemish Correct Intensif serums.
+They have just three and four ingredients respectively, contain no essential oils or added fragrance, and are incredibly luxurious!
 I formulated this duo specifically to gently and effectively support skin (like mine) healing from chronic, cystic acne.

-- Avoid the use of too many essential oils.
+- Avoid the use of too many essential oils, especially while your skin is healing.
 Essential oils can be sensitizing and are sometimes misused (ie. used in overly concentrated amounts) in formulas.
-I love me some essential oils, but, for the most part, avoid using them on my face.

 While my acne journey started many years ago as a teenager, the healing of my acne only just begun somewhat recently.
 It's been a long road with plenty of speed bumps and road blocks.
 The changes (and sacrifices, because that's what much of it felt like in the beginning) I detailed above have had a profoundly healing impact on my skin.
 They've healed my acne in a way that no prescription cream, antibiotic, or product alone could.
 Now, much of what I deal with as far as my skin is concerned is the damage left by years of chronic acne - namely, scarring.
 (This is what I use and recommend for scarring.)

-However, I still find that my skin is highly sensitive and prone to breakouts in the event that I accidentally consume dairy or egg, use certain new products, or slack on any of the above.
+However, I still find that my skin is sensitive and prone to breakouts in the event that I eat poorly, use certain new products, or slack on any of the above.
 I believe that the true, root cause of my acne goes beyond a food sensitivity.

 So what's next for me on my acne journey?
 My next step is to have a hormone panel done by medical professionals.
 As I've become more educated on acne and have spoken with women who have dealt with similar issues, I've realized that hormones have likely been the biggest contributing factor in my skin's health, or lack thereof, throughout the years.
 In fact, many adult women who suffer from cystic acne can attribute it to a hormone imbalance.
 The problem is that doctors don't typically suggest or even mention this as a potential cause of acne and so most women don't find this out until they themselves seek out hormone testing, or worse, until they have problems later on with fertility.
 If you have cystic acne and have the opportunity to get a hormone panel done, it certainly can't hurt.

 Have you tried any of these natural acne solutions?
-What have you found that works for you?
-Leave your comments and questions below - I respond to and read every comment.
+Leave your comments and questions below!

 Shop Wabi-Sabi Botanicals treatment serums here.